 For example, we assume based on God’s providence that the four fundamental interactions of nature – gravitation, the strong nuclear force, the electromagnetic force and the weak nuclear force – have not changed since time began; that the speed of light has continued to be 299,792,458 meters per second since time began; that the properties of the elements on the periodic table have not changed since time began; that the laws of thermodynamics have not changed since time began.

 These physical properties all stand behind geology.
 For example, we assume that the properties of the atoms calcium, carbon, and oxygen have not changed since time began.
-When geologists see limestone rocks that contain molecules of CaCO3 (one calcium, one carbon and three oxygen atoms), they assume that this calcium carbonate molecule’s properties have not changed.
+When geologists see limestone rocks that contain the compound CaCO3 (calcium, carbon, and oxygen atoms in a 1:1:3 ratio), they assume that the properties of calcium carbonate have not changed.
 Thus, when geologists look at limestone today and limestone deposited in that past, they assume that the chemistry and physical properties are the same.

 Or consider salt.
 We assume that the properties of salt, NaCl, have been the same since time began and that salt has always dissolved in water.
 Thus, when geologists see thick deposits of salt associated with the oil and gas fields of the world, they assume that it was not deposited by a worldwide flood, but by other mechanisms, because salt would have dissolved in water in the past as it does today.